 Yes, despite what you see on some sensationalized TV programs, Great White Sharks are very cautious and graceful animals.
 We do not encourage sharks to bite cages or crash into cages doing harm to their teeth and endangering divers.
 Our crew is the most experienced in the business and passenger safety is our number one priority.
 We have a perfect safety record which means no cage breaches, accidents or incidents between divers and Great White Sharks.

-No. Although scuba diving experience is a plus, it’s not required as the air is surface supplied via hookah hose in our two main shark cages.
+No. Although scuba diving experience is a plus, it’s not required.
+Our two main cages are attached to the rear of the boat and you step from the boat into the cage.
+The water surface is only about 4 feet above your head and air is surface supplied via hookah hose.
 If you have never breathed through a regulator, our dive instructor will work with you and patiently evaluate your comfort level in the water.
-If you are still uncomfortable breathing from a regulator, you will still be able to clearly view White Sharks from the dive deck topside.
+Since you do not have tanks on your back and are not diving at a great depth, you do not need certification.
+If you are still uncomfortable breathing from a regulator, you will still be able to clearly view White Sharks from the boat deck topside.
+Be sure to bring polarized lens sunglasses!

 To participate in the submersible cage, SCUBA certification is required.
 Please bring your certification card and our divemaster will give you a refresher course on board.
 Each submersible dive is two people in the cage: our divemaster and our guest diver.